tarwn/lessthandot-hugo/blogs/content/posts/2009-04-20-distance-calculation-showdown.md

 end
 ```

 Then, I ran these procs for my zip code, for a varying number of results.
-The number of results didn&#8217;t turn out to matter, so I&#8217;ve left that out.
+The number of results didn't turn out to matter, so I've left that out.
 This table contains the results:

 <table border="1" cellpadding="2" align="center">
   <tr>